On Saint Patrick’s Day in my house, you’re guaranteed to find a corned beef brisket in the Instant Pot.

 For stovetop pressure cookers: Follow the recipe as directed, but decrease the cooking times to 47 minutes for the corned beef, and 3 minutes for the vegetables.

-- 1 small (1 1/2 pounds or less) green cabbage, cut into 2-inch thick wedges
+1 small green cabbage (1 1/2 pounds or less), cut into 2-inch-thick wedges

 Secure the lid and set the pressure release valve to its sealing position.
 Select the Meat/Stew or Manual setting on your pressure cooker and set the cooking time for 55 minutes at high pressure.

 The pot will take about 20 minutes to come up to pressure before the cooking program starts.

 When the cooking program ends, let the pressure release naturally, completely.
 This will take about 40 minutes.
 A natural pressure release will ensure the most tender corned beef.

 At this point, you can either open the pot right away to continue with the recipe, or leave the corned beef in the pressure cooker on its “Keep Warm” setting for up to 10 hours.